neildawson/neildawson.github.io/_work/eligibilityhub.md

 ---
 title: "Eligibility Hub"
-description: "Simultaneously building a product squad and a plain-speaking, personalised credit commentary feature"
+description: "Simultaneously building a product squad and a personalised credit commentary feature"
 ---

 In 2021 I moved to a new squad at TotallyMoney, named Mission Improve.
 We were tasked with “helping customers improve their financial situation and build financial momentum”.